Skip to Main Content

 Techstreet Enterprise is the new database for Australian and International Standards and Codes (replacing SAI Global).

-To access standards not included in the current subscription or any other questions, please contact us through Ask the Library.
+To access standards not included in the current subscription, please contact us through Ask the Library.

 The National Construction Code (NCC) comprises the Building Code of Australia (BCA) volumes 1 and 2, and the Plumbing Code of Australia (PCA) as volume 3.
 The Code contains technical provisions for the design and construction of buildings and other structures including: